gi-dellav/rocketup/rocketup/content/posts/beating_uttt.md

 When *n* and *k* are used during the evaluation of multiple moves, another formula needs to be used in order to split the number of turns analyzed based on the number of legal moves considered (called *l*), where we find $n' = n - \log_k(l)$.

-Thanks to the fact that this formula scales based on the value of *l*, we can consider small deltas between average and maximum compute time for the evaluation function, being that, with $f(k,n,l) = k^{\,n - \log_k l}$ (equal to the number of evaluations for each legal move), $l*f(k,n,l)$ is equal to the total number of board evaluations and it scales linearly (with ANY value of $l>1$) with the compute time used to analyze all legal moves.
+Thanks to the fact that this formula scales based on the value of *l*, we can consider small deltas between average and maximum compute time for the evaluation function (the runtime is now highly predicatable, like MCTS or NNs), being that, with $f(k,n,l) = k^{\,n - \log_k l}$ (equal to the number of evaluations for each legal move), $l*f(k,n,l)$ is equal to the total number of board evaluations and it scales linearly (with ANY value of $l>1$) with the compute time used to analyze all legal moves.

 ## Part III.
 Preparing the function

+[rewrite]

 Now, we have our WeightedUTTT alghorithm, but we need a way to optimize its parameters, so we are going to design 2 different reward functions that act as the real "optimized" functions (think of it as a way to reward great operations and punish bad attempts, kinda like giving a treat to a dog every time he does a trick):